1delta-DAO/docs/api/lending/aave.md

 # Aave V2 & V3 & Forks

+[Operations](../operations.md) → [Lending](../lending.md) → Aave V2 & V3 _(Composer)_

 Aave V2 and V3 behave very similar for all operations.
-The caller only needs to dustinguish them via `LenderIds`, the rest is handled by the contract logic.
+The caller only needs to distinguish them via `LenderIds`, the rest is handled by the contract logic.

 ## Deposit